-The integration promotion office is the city's competence centre for migration and integration issues.
-The website in German and other languages contains information about life in Zurich, which can be especially helpful for newcomers.
+Competence centre for migration and integration issues.
+The website contains information about life in Zurich in several languages, which can be especially helpful for newcomers.

 Overview of cantonal centres

 Are you assisting elderly refugees?
 Are you hosting an elderly person from Ukraine?
 You might be in need of information specifically about migration and old age.

 In Switzerland, most people live in rented apartments.
 In fact, almost 60 per cent of the population rent their home.
 The terms and conditions of renting a property